confluentinc/ksql/docs/installation/server-config/config-reference.rst

 ksql.queries.file
 -----------------

-A file that specifies a predefined set of queries for the KSQL server, KSQL, and its underlying Kafka Streams instances.
+A file that specifies a predefined set of queries for the KSQL and KSQL server.
 For an example, see :ref:`restrict-ksql-interactive`.

 .. _ksql-listeners: